 The “melting pot” is one of the strongest images of America’s appropriation of diversity, melting differences into something new.
-The term has caught the imagination of Americans for decades, while also generating a significant critique from those who argue that the image sacrifices differences to uniformity.
+The term has caught the imagination of Americans for decades, while it has also generated a significant critique from those who argue that the image sacrifices differences to uniformity.
 Its popularity surfaced during the massive migration of Europeans to America between 1880s and 1910.
 This was the largest movement of peoples in history, bringing to America a new religious and ethnic diversity on such a scale that it challenged oldtimers and newcomers alike to rethink what it meant to be “American.”
 Originally, the motto of the republic, E Pluribus Unum, “Out of Many, One,” had described the bonding of the many colonies into one federal union.
 Now it became a new challenge: the bonding of one people out of many immigrant ethnicities and nationalities.

 More than a hundred years before the great immigration of the late nineteenth and early twentieth century, a French essayist had described America’s “new race” of people in language that prefigured the melting pot.
 In Letters from an American Farmer, Hector St. John de Crevecoeur described with astonishment the man whose grandfather was English, whose wife was Dutch, and whose son married a French woman.
 This, he says, is the American: “Here individuals of all nations are melted into a new race of men whose labours and posterity will one day cause great changes in the world.”
 He envisioned the melting away of divisive differences in religion too, as Catholics, German Lutherans, and Dutch Reformed farmers were now neighbors, not rivals.
 His book, though published in 1782, gave future generations much to think about as they grappled with the issues of difference in American society.